-- (1) Make each of its existing facilities accessible; or make structural alterations when other methods can be demonstrated to achieve the same effect: - (2) Make structural alterations that require the removal or altering of a load-bearing structural member; - (3) Provide an elevator in any multifamily housing project solely for the purpose of locating accessible units above or below the grade level; - (4) Take any action that would result in a fundamental alteration in the nature of the program; or - (5) Take any action that would result in an undue financial and administrative burden on the Authority. - c.
+- b.
+In making structural modifications to existing housing programs or in making reasonable accommodations for otherwise qualified persons with disabilities, CMHA is not required to: - (1) Make each of its existing facilities accessible; or make structural alterations when other methods can be demonstrated to achieve the same effect; - (2) Make structural alterations that require the removal or altering of a load-bearing structural member; - (3) Provide an elevator in any multifamily housing project solely for the purpose of locating accessible units above or below the grade level; - (4) Take any action that would result in a fundamental alteration in the nature of the program; or - (5) Take any action that would result in an undue financial and administrative burden on the Authority. - c.
 When CMHA is making substantial alterations as Comprehensive Modernization or work in communities with 15+ units, work whose value exceeds 75% of the replacement cost of the facility) to an existing housing facility CMHA is not required to: - Provide an elevator in any multifamily housing project solely for the purpose of locating accessible units above or below the grade level; - (2) Make structural alterations that require the removal or altering of a load-bearing structural member or - (3) Make structural alterations to meet minimum accessibility requirements where it is structurally impracticable.
 Structural impracticability is defined as: Changes having little likelihood of being accomplished without removing or altering a load-bearing structural member and/or incurring an increased cost of 50% or more of the value of the element of the building or facility involved.
 Note that the undue burdens test is not applicable to housing undergoing substantial alteration.